 I started thinking about this blog last year, when it was still basically socially acceptable to cough on strangers.
 Simpler times.
 It was to be about my worries that we were losing the battle for ‘hearts and minds’ on what public health is, and should be, and how we are occasionally our own worst enemies.

-I saw their arguments making ground and noticed that they often used ammunition that we had unintentionally given them.
+I could see their arguments making ground and that they often used ammunition that we had unintentionally given them.
 So, I started writing again, before the announcement that Public Health England (PHE) will be subsumed into a ‘new’ National Institute for Health Protection.
 I’ve included my original introduction below as I think it was prescient.

 From June 2020…